Variational Graph Generator for Multi-View Graph Clustering: Experiments

 \subsubsection{Visualization of Each View}

-In order to obtain a more intuitive understanding of the clustering performance of the proposed VGMGC, each view's embedding is visualized in Figure~\ref{fig:visview}.
-We can see that the third view $\mathbf{Z}^{\it3}$ in DBLP performs poorly, while $\mathbf{Z}^{\it2}$ in DBLP performs relatively well.
-It is notably that the generated variational fused view $\mathbf{\overline{Z}}$ can differentiate some ambiguous points in the second view $\mathbf{Z}^{\it2}$.
-This fused view manages to have an impressive performance because it can mine enough view-specific and view-common information from each specific view.
-This corroborates the results in Section~\ref{Seceachview}.
+Figure~\ref{fig:visview} visualizes the embedding learned by VGMGC for each view, providing a more intuitive understanding of the outstanding clustering performance of the proposed VGMGC.
+Obviously, the third view $\mathbf{Z}^{\it3}$ in DBLP performs poorly, whereas $\mathbf{Z}^{\it2}$ in DBLP performs relatively well.
+It is worth noting that the generated variational fused view $\mathbf{\overline{Z}}$ can differentiate some ambiguous points in the second view $\mathbf{Z}^{\it2}$.
+The fused view manages to have an impressive performance by effectively mining enough view-specific and view-common information from all views.
+This finding corroborates the results presented in Section~\ref{Seceachview}.